Skip to primary navigation Skip to content Skip to footer

 The Day Unfolds

-Morning light cuts through water differently than afternoon sun.
-Early groups (7:00) often catch spinner dolphins beginning their day, while midday adventurers (11:30) find warmer waters and different fish behaviors.
+Morning light cuts through water differently from afternoon sun.
+Early groups (7:00 am) have cooler water temperatures, often catching spinner dolphins at the beginning of the day.
+However, with midday adventurers (11:00 am), you’ll find warmer waters and different wildlife.
+Between dives, your guide connects historical dots that make these waters sacred.

 You’ll spend 2.5 full hours exploring underwater worlds during your 4-hour journey.
+Please note that our high-quality masks eliminate fogging issues, top-notch snorkels feature dry-top technology, and fresh fins provide effortless movement.

 Protected Together

-The water hugs your skin at a perfect 75-80 degrees year-round.
-Wear a rash guard to block harmful sun rays.
-When that curious turtle approaches, remember oils on human hands damage their protective coating, and Hawaii’s protection laws carry serious penalties.
+The water hugs your skin at a perfect 75-80 degrees year-round, so we recommend wearing a rash guard to block harmful sun rays.
+When that curious turtle approaches, remember oils on human hands damage their protective coating, and Hawaii’s protection laws carry severe penalties.
+Their home deserves our respect.

 Reservation and Cancellation Information

-Flexible Policies for Peace of Mind
+Flexible Cancellation Policies for Peace of Mind

-Private charters accommodating 7+ guests require a bit more notice: 72 hours for a full refund.
-This allows us time to potentially offer those spots to other travelers hoping to experience Kealakekua Bay.
+Life happens, plans change, and we understand that.
+For standard bookings, we offer a full refund when canceled at least 48 hours before your scheduled departure.
+However, private charters accommodating 7+ guests require more notice: 72 hours for a full refund, which allows us time to offer those spots to other travelers hoping to experience Kealakekua Bay.

 We handle weather cancellations with care.
-If we determine conditions aren’t safe (a rare but occasional necessity), you receive a free rescheduling option or full refund.
+If we determine conditions aren’t safe (a rare but occasional necessity), you receive a free rescheduling option or a full refund.
+Please note that the boat only leaves the dock when four people have gathered on board.
+If there are too few, we’ll return your payment to your card or schedule for a future date.
+Simply contact us by phone or through our online system.

 Book Your Hawaiian Island Snorkeling Tour Today